sapint2022/sapmain/README.md

 ## linux-vm
 - Naviagte to the linux-vm directory
-- Update the AzureRM provider details with actual value for authentication
+- Update the AzureRM provider details with actual value for authentication in main.tf
 - Execute the below commands to create a virtual machine
 - #### Terraform commands
     - terraform init